-Local/ National Funding Other Local Plan/ SPD/Regeneration Framework Policy TP7 1 1 1 1 1 and provide valuable links to the countryside encouraging wildlife into the urban area.
+6.40 Waterways are important in creating character of place, provide biodiversity corridors and allow green leisure and commuting routes within the City.
+The rivers, Cole, Rea, Tame and numerous smaller watercourses together with their catchments and the canals, pass through the City and serve to link different parts of the City and provide valuable links to the countryside encouraging wildlife into the urban area.
 These linear corridors join other open spaces which enhance and provide variety to the natural environment.
 In addition to parks and recreational open space, the City's allotments and cemeteries all play a role.

-6.42 The City's green infrastructure network provides a wide range of social, economic and environmental benefits.
+6.41 The City's green infrastructure network provides a wide range of social, economic and environmental benefits.
 Specifically it:

-- Provides direct sport and recreational benefits, providing opportunities for physical activity. - Improves environmental quality. - Provides urban green, open spaces and city trees, which make a positive contribution to helping the City adapt to a changing climate. - Promotes urban quality and improves the image and attractiveness of areas.
+- Provides direct sport and recreational benefits, providing opportunities for physical activity. - Improves environmental quality. - Urban green and open spaces and city trees all make a positive contribution to helping the city adapt to a changing climate. - Promotes urban quality and improves the image and attractiveness of areas. - Helps with managing flood risk and water attenuation and helps manage urban storm water; and improving water quality. - Promotes human health through air quality improvement and recreation opportunities.

-- Helps with managing flood risk and water attenuation and helps manage urban storm water; and improving water quality. - Promotes human health through air quality improvement and recreation opportunities. - Provides green space and the opportunity for environmental education. - Offers alternative routes and safe routes for commuters travelling on foot or by bicycle and for leisure cycling and walking. - Provides 'breathing' spaces (particularly the larger spaces such as Sutton Park, Sandwell Valley and Sheldon Country Park but also the linear corridors) bringing in cleaner air and allowing wildlife close to the City Centre. - Provides quiet places away from urban noise.

-- Provides visual amenity and serves to define areas. - Stimulates community cohesion by providing shared spaces that people can derive value from. - Can help to mitigate climate change. - Provides recreational, landscape and tourism assets. - Helps to protect landscapes of historic significance. - Provides valuable habitats for urban wildlife.
+- Provides green space and the opportunity for environmental education. - Offers alternative routes and safe routes for commuters travelling on foot or by bicycle and for leisure cycling and walking. - Provides 'breathing' spaces (particularly the larger spaces such as Sutton Park, Sandwell Valley and Sheldon Country Park but also the linear corridors) bringing in cleaner air and allowing wildlife close to the City Centre. - Provides quiet places away from urban noise. - Provides visual amenity and serves to define areas. - Stimulates community cohesion by providing shared spaces that people can derive value from. - Can help to mitigate climate change. - Provides recreational, landscape and tourism assets. - Helps to protect landscapes of historic significance. - Provides valuable habitats for urban wildlife.